Matt Lebofsky: Resume (last updated December 2014)

 I am an active computer nerd and musician.
-For over 10 years I have worked on the world's largest supercomputing project (SETI@home), as developer/programmer (software/services used by millions of people worldwide), webmaster (sites getting 2,000,000 hits/day), database administrator (several databases terabytes in size, containing billions of rows and handling 30,000 queries/second), and systems administrator (a server closet containing over 150 CPUs and 200 terabytes of raw disk space).
+For over 15 years I have worked on the world's largest supercomputing project (SETI@home), as developer/programmer (software/services used by millions of people worldwide), webmaster (sites getting 2,000,000 hits/day), database administrator (several databases terabytes in size, containing billions of rows and handling 30,000 queries/second), and systems administrator (a server complex containing over 300 CPUs and 1 petabyte of raw disk space).
 At night I perform/compose/arrange/record for a half-dozen active musical projects, playing keyboards, bass, guitar, drums, saxophone, and singing.
-Keeping a worldwide volunteer computing project running 24/7 while adhering to busy recording/rehearsal schedules and regularly performing live at weddings, corporate parties, and dive bars involves major time/stress management and seat-of-your-pants problem solving which I find oddly entertaining.
+Keeping a worldwide volunteer computing project running 24/7 while adhering to busy recording/rehearsal schedules and regularly performing live at weddings, corporate parties, small dive bars and large music halls involves major time/stress management and seat-of-your-pants problem solving which I find oddly entertaining.
 I am always looking to combine my diverse skill sets in new and inventive ways.

 Information Systems Analyst (February 1994 - present) - Space Sciences Laboratory - University of California at Berkeley